arveenanbarasan/ESG-SocialPulse-IntelliDash/README.md

 *Notice: The core algorithms, predictive models, and full source code for this project are currently closed-source and under patent review.
 This repository serves as an architectural overview and technical showcase of the platform's capabilities.*

 ## Overview
 The ESG SocialPulse IntelliDash is an enterprise-grade digital analytics platform designed to solve the data fragmentation problem within the "Social" pillar of Environmental, Social, and Governance (ESG) frameworks.
-Initially engineered for the complex supply chains of the construction industry, the platform transforms subjective social variables—such as worker welfare, grievance resolution, and community engagement—into quantifiable, audit-ready data structures.
+Initially engineered for the complex supply chains of the construction industry, the platform transforms subjective social variables, such as worker welfare, grievance resolution, and community engagement, into quantifiable, audit-ready data structures.

 ## Core System Architecture & Features